sunyhydralab/QView3D/docs/server/api.md

 - `set_time`
   Payload: `{ "job_id": <int>, "new_time": <varies>, "index": <int> }`

-// ...Add any additional events from other backend files as needed...

----

 **Note:**
 - The frontend listens for these events using the Socket.IO client.